The Ultimate Guide to Building a High-Impact Major Gifts Program

 Overcoming Common Hurdles in Major Gift Fundraising

-Even experienced fundraisers and nonprofits face challenges when building a major gifts program:
+Even the most experienced fundraisers and nonprofits encounter challenges when building a major gifts program.
+Here are some of the most common hurdles:

 -